Business Loan Default Liability in Florida

 Non-exempt assets are reachable: non-retirement brokerage accounts, bank balances containing non-exempt funds, investment real estate, individually owned business interests in other ventures, and vehicles beyond the $1,000 personal property exemption.

 Business owners often have substantial non-exempt wealth because their success created investable assets outside exempt categories.
-A business owner with $1 million in a brokerage account and $600,000 in personally guaranteed business debt faces a genuine collection problem that Florida’s exemptions alone cannot resolve.
+A business owner with $1 million in a brokerage account and $600,000 in personally guaranteed business debt faces a genuine collection problem that Florida’s exemptions alone cannot solve.

 The SBA Difference